-Shade analysis of the current proposed height limit of 15 ft. within 25 ft. of a rear property line where the rear lot line borders a parcel or right-of-way outside the NRCD I demonstrates an increase in solar access to neighboring residential parcels along the north of Block 5.
-The analysis is based on the comparison of a recent existing development (240 2nd Avenue) to said development if the proposed Code change is incorporated.
+Shade analysis demonstrates an increase in solar access to the alley and neighboring residential parcels along the north of Block 5 as a result of the proposed rear setback and height provisions (i.e., limiting height to 15 ft. within 25 ft. of a rear property line where the rear lot line borders a parcel or right-of-way outside the NRCD I).
+Increased solar access to the alley will help to reduce winter maintenance costs and help with safety from icing.
+The analysis compares a recent development (240 2nd Avenue) to conditions that would exist if that development adhered to the proposed rear setback and height provisions.
 The existing structure has a rear setback of approximately 9 ft.
-(0 ft. required under current and proposed Code) and does not exceed 15 ft. in height for an approximate additional 3.5 ft., resulting in 15 ft. in height within 12.5 ft. of the rear lot line (required 25 ft. under proposed Code).
-The hypothetical structure is located at the same location (9 ft. from the rear lot line) and follows a similar aesthetic, however incorporates the proposed 15 ft. in height within 25 ft. of the rear lot line.
-Figure 3 illustrates the extent of shading during the month with the most limited sunlight conditions.
+(0 ft. is required under current and proposed Code) exceeds 15 ft. in height starting at 14 ft. from the rear lot line (the proposed Code would limit height to 15 ft. within 25 ft. of the rear lot line).
+The hypothetical structure is positioned in the same location on the lot (9 ft. from the rear lot line) and follows a similar aesthetic, however incorporates a design that would adhere to the proposed 15 ft. height limit within 25 ft. of the rear lot line (i.e., pulling back the 2nd story floor area by an additional 10 feet from the rear lot line).
+Figure 6 illustrates the extent of shading under both scenarios.